chronicleworks/chronicle/docs/domain_modeling.md

   the PublishedGuidance has a primary source of the Guidance
 - [endedAtTime](./recording_provenance.md#ended-at-time) specifies the
   Published process happened at a point in time
-- [hadEvidence](./recording_provenance.md#had-evidence) attaches a signature of
-  the published PDF document to the PublishedGuidance activity

 This process represented as provenance will look like: